Mond Crucifixion: Provenance

 The main panel was bought by Cardinal Fesch in 1808 for 2500 scudi, and replaced in the chapel by a copy.
 At the Fesch sale in 1845, it was sold to the Principe di Canino, and quickly bought by Lord Ward (later Earl of Dudley).
-It was then in several English collections, and eventually acquired by Ludwig Mond in 1892, after whose death in 1909 it was acquired by the National Gallery in 1924.
+It was then inherited by William Ward, 2nd Earl of Dudley, and sold by him at Christie's in 1892 where it was purchased by Ludwig Mond, after whose death in 1909 it was acquired by the National Gallery in 1924.

 The predella panels seem to have been removed in the 17th century, and given as gifts to a visiting cardinal.
 The panel in North Carolina was formerly in the collection of Sir Francis Cook at Doughty House, Richmond, London.

 Painting materials

 The main panel was analyzed in the National Gallery London and the typical pigments of the Renaissance period were identified.
 He painted the Crucifixion among other pigments with natural ultramarine, lead-tin-yellow, verdigris, vermilion and ochres.